Aliases for TIAM2 Gene

 GeneCards Summary for TIAM2 Gene

-TIAM2 (T-Cell Lymphoma Invasion And Metastasis 2) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and Signaling by GPCR.
-GO annotations related to this gene include phospholipid binding and guanyl-nucleotide exchange factor activity.
-An important paralog of this gene is ARHGEF7.
+TIAM2 (TIAM Rac1 Associated GEF 2) is a Protein Coding gene.
+Diseases associated with TIAM2 include Lymphoma and Myasthenic Syndrome, Congenital, 6, Presynaptic.
+Among its related pathways are p75 NTR receptor-mediated signalling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and Rho guanyl-nucleotide exchange factor activity.
+An important paralog of this gene is TIAM1.

 Modulates the activity of RHO-like proteins and connects extracellular signals to cytoskeletal activities.
 Acts as a GDP-dissociation stimulator protein that stimulates the GDP-GTP exchange activity of RHO-like GTPases and activates them.
 Mediates extracellular laminin signals to activate Rac1, contributing to neurite growth.
 Involved in lamellipodial formation and advancement of the growth cone of embryonic hippocampal neurons.
 Promotes migration of neurons in the cerebral cortex.
 When overexpressed, induces membrane ruffling accompanied by the accumulation of actin filaments along the altered plasma membrane (By similarity).
 Activates specifically RAC1, but not CDC42 and RHOA.